 Table of Contents

-- Gives endless supply of hot water
+- Endless hot water supply

-- Have a compact and space saving design
+- Compact and save saving design

 Step-by-Step Guide: How to Install Tankless Water Heater